 2012-2013 was a busy season for Andy, with performances in both the Midwest and New England.
-Most recently, Andy was seen as the Tsar in the world premiere of Polina Nazaykinskaya's The Magic Mirror with Juventas New Music Ensemble at the Calderwood Paviliion.
+Andy was the Tsar in the world premiere of Polina Nazaykinskaya’s The Magic Mirror with Juventas New Music Ensemble at the Calderwood Paviliion.
 In April, he joined the chorus of Boston Lyric Opera in their acclaimed production of Der Fliegende Holländer at the Shubert Theatre.
-In April 2012, Andy was Schaunard in La Bohème with Boston Opera Collaborative, in his hometown debut.
+A year earlier, in his hometown debut, Andy was Schaunard in La Bohème with Boston Opera Collaborative.

-In February 2013, Andy sang a concert of Operetta and Musical Theater favorites as part of the Indianapolis Hebrew Congregation's Concert Series.
+In February 2013, Andy sang a concert of Opera and Musical Theater favorites as part of the Indianapolis Hebrew Congregation’s Concert Series.
 Prior to that, he performed the role of the Father (Pandolfe) in Cinderella (Cendrillon) with Opera for the Young.
-With Cinderella, Andy toured to 65 schools in four states, in the debut season of the show.
+With Cinderella, Andy toured to 65 schools in four states in the debut season of the show.

 In the spring of 2011, Andy joined Opera for the Young as both the Major General & The Pirate King in The Pirates of Penzance, touring to over 50 venues throughout the Midwest.
 Opera for the Young is a unique opera company that incorporates children into the performance at each school.
 The cast of Opera for the Young teaches a new group of children at each school to be the onstage chorus, encouraging appreciation for opera in a truly hands-on approach.
 Andy also performed both the Father & Witch in OFY’s original adaptation of Humperdinck’s Hansel & Gretel in 2012.